Sergey-sply/cli_report_creator/README.md

 ## Installation using pip
 1. Clone the repository
-2. Enter the folder, activate virtual env
+2. Enter the folder, create and activate virtual env
 3. run `pip install -r requirement.txt`